 Although Blackett’s design had a strong Byzantine flavour, with its magnificent pointed arches and the apsidal east end, at one stage of the design he envisaged having a dome above

-The final foundation stone was laid in 1960 marking the completion of the Cathedral.
+June 12th The final foundation stone was set by the Primate of Australia marking the completion of the Cathedral

 36 Cleveland Terrace, Townsville